About the Lexicon

 Since 2019, the Goethe-Lexicon of Philosophical Concepts has been generously supported by several grants and institutional benefactors.

-Subsequently, John H. Smith (PI) was awarded in 2020 a School of Humanities Digital Scholarly Projects Planning & Proof-of-Concept Grant at the University of California, Irvine, to support a variety of activities related to the lexicon project and to serve as a springboard for a future NEH grant application.
+In 2020, John H. Smith (PI) was awarded a School of Humanities Digital Scholarly Projects Planning & Proof-of-Concept Grant at the University of California, Irvine, to support a variety of activities related to the lexicon project and to serve as a springboard for a future NEH grant application.

-If you would like to support our project or put us in contact with a potential benefactor, please contact Clark S. Muenzer.
+As of 2022, the GLPC is a registered 501(c)(3) non-profit organization, which enables us to receive tax-deductible charitable contributions.
+If you would like to support our project with a donation or put us in contact with a potential benefactor, please contact Clark S. Muenzer.